webOSArchive/webos-docs/docs/email.md

 #### iCloud

-You may be able to get IMAP access to your iCloud inbox if you run the [OpenSSL Updater for webOS](http://www.webosarchive.org/activation/org.webosinternals.openssl-updater_0.9.8-6_armv7.ipk) first.
+You may be able to get IMAP access to your iCloud inbox.
+On TouchPad, the [Modern TLS Updates](modern-tls.md) cover this; on other devices, run the [OpenSSL Updater for webOS](http://www.webosarchive.org/activation/org.webosinternals.openssl-updater_0.9.8-6_armv7.ipk) first.

 ## Calendars and Contacts